porter-finance/v1-core/docs/interfaces/IBond.md

 function convertibleRatio() external view returns (uint256)
 ```

-The ratio of convertibleTokens the bonds will convert into.
+The number of convertibleTokens the bonds will convert into.

 #### Returns